saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/quiz/quiz_questions.md

 > Guido van Rossum

-2. What are the two technologies among the following that were related to software development for which python language is being used extensively?
+2. What are the two technologies among the following that were related to software development, for which python language is being used extensively?
 (Multiple choice)

     1. Scons
     2. Scipy